August 2026 Snapshot

 What Nonprofit Behavioral & Mental Health leaders Are Really Thinking

 Behavioral intelligence for Nonprofit Behavioral & Mental Health leaders, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (5.0/5).
-Top priority: advancing integrated behavioral health models like collaborative care.
+Top priority: building capacity for data and research methods.

 Key Insights